Wonton Soup: Proof Structures Under Interventions

 • block_split_ifs: unsolved, normalized GED 0.57.

-Interpretation: one theorem shows both outcomes we care about—some lesions reroute and recover, others collapse.
-The split between GED=0 replicate and GED>0 reroute/collapse appears inside a single local intervention family.
+Interpretation: one theorem shows both outcomes we care about, since some lesions reroute and recover whereas others collapse, and the split between GED=0 replicate and GED>0 reroute/collapse appears inside a single local intervention family.

 B. Different Theorems, Different Intervention Patterns